linagora/openpaas-esn/doc/cli.md

 **init**

-Performs the initial setup of an OpenPaas instance, by configuring a domain and an administrator along with the associated default configurations.
+Performs the initial setup of an OpenPaaS instance, by configuring a domain and an administrator along with the associated default configurations.
 Also configures the various storage servers.
 This reads environment variables to know what to configure, as per the *populate*, *elasticsearch* and *configure* commands.